-If you’re heading down under you’ll want to make the most of your time here and see all the best cities in Australia and New Zealand.
-Here are my suggestions in a list of 14 cities.
-These are recommendations I would make to friends and family members and where I haven’t visited the destination myself, I have looked at the experiences of other travel bloggers.
+If you’re heading down under you’ll want to make the most of your time in here and visit all the best cities in Australia.
+Here are my suggestions – these are recommendations of the best cities in Australia to visit that I would make to friends and family members.
+Where I haven’t visited the destination myself, I have looked at the experiences of other travel bloggers.

 (Updated January 2020)